hero image for blog Best Mountain Towns For Second Homes

 Updated

 There are many popular mountain towns in the western United States, each offering its own unique charm.
-From the low property taxes that many states enjoy and the stunning beauty of the region's diverse landscapes, to the rich history of the Indigenous Peoples heritage sites and old mining towns, it's easy to see why so many look for vacation and second homes in the west.
+From the low property taxes that many states enjoy and the stunning beauty of the region's diverse landscapes, to the rich history of the Indigenous Peoples heritage sites and old mining towns, it's easy to see why so many look for vacation and second homes in the West.

 We've highlighted what western states make some of the best places to buy a second home, and now we're exploring the best mountain towns for second home ownership in those states.